 Soon after the launch of the logo, employees began to play with the logo’s form.
 Since the turn of the 21st century, the design potential inherent in Deutsche Bank’s trademark has been exploited to a significantly greater degree.
 In 2005, a three-dimensional logo was the centre of a global advertising campaign.

-The logo always plays a key role in Deutsche Bank’s branding strategy.
+Almost 50 years after its introduction, the logo still plays a key role in Deutsche Bank's branding strategy.

 On September 26, 1929, the well-kept secret was unveiled: two of the largest German banks – Deutsche Bank and Disconto-Gesellschaft – were about to tie the knot.
 In Germany’s banking capital, Berlin, this caused a sensation as the banks had been bitter rivals for many decades.
 Now the largest merger in German banking history was in the offing.
 Disconto-Gesellschaft, established in Berlin in 1851, had been the uncontested leader among German banks for a long time.
 It was only when Deutsche Bank was established 19 years later that a worthy rival began to emerge.
 Both banks were leaders in the capital market; both had excellent contacts to large-scale industry and international financial circles.